AllJoyn-Cordova/cordova-chat-alljoyn/README.md

 ```

 Next, one can build and run this app using the custom Cordova scripts.

-Note that for the app to work, you need to have an AllJoyn router and a chat
+For the app to work, you need to have an AllJoyn router and a chat
-service running in the same network in which your app's target device is.
+service running in the same network.

 Perhaps easiest option is to download https://allseenalliance.org/releases/alljoyn/14.06.00/alljoyn-14.06.00a-win7x64vs2012-sdk.zip
 and run the binary from alljoyn-14.06.00a-win7x64vs2012-sdk-dbg/cpp/bin/samples/chat.exe on
 the same machine on which you run this Cordova chat app.